Nullspace-Colombia/unray-bridge/README.md

 Framework for communication between Unreal Engine and Python.

-This repository contains all the files needed for usage in Python.

 # Unreal Engine

 ### Engine Version

-We are currently using Unreal Engine 5.1.
+We are currently using Unreal Engine 5.2.
 We recommend using the same version to ensure project stability.

 ### Plugin Version

-We currently have version 1.1 of the plugin.
+We currently have version 1.2 of the plugin.
 If you still have version 1.0 please update to this new version.

 Mistakes regarding the parallel training of Single Agent Environment have been fixed.

+Inference module for trained models has been added.

 ## Project Files

 In the Maps folder you'll find some examples to run:

 ![Maps](https://github.com/Nullspace-Colombia/Multiagents/assets/55969494/dd5a8093-a6da-4c88-8731-1b993d9faec8)

 ## Custom Envs